Document issued on: August 23, 2000

 Comments and suggestions may be submitted at any time for Agency consideration to Elizabeth Stafford, Center for Devices and Radiological Health.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance contact Elizabeth Stafford at (301) 796-6184 or by email at firstname.lastname@example.org.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1183) to identify the guidance you are requesting.

 Class II Special Control Guidance Document for Anti-Saccharomyces cerevisiae (S. cerevisiae) Antibody (ASCA) Premarket Notifications